qeftser/408-5.2-bsu/README.md

 short, I added the transcript directly below the audio playback.

 ### The Forms

-    The <input> element in the search form at the top could do with a label, but we don't want to add a visible text label that would potentially spoil the design and isn't really needed by sighted users.
-How can you add a label that is only accessible to screen readers?
-    The two <input> elements in the comment form have visible text labels, but they are not unambiguously associated with their labels — how do you achieve this?
-Note that you'll need to update some of the CSS rule as well.

 I added label elements linked to the input fields of the search form.
 I then updated the css to hide the labels.
 This has the effect of making it eaiser for screen reader users to fill out the form, as